citrix/tech-marketing/projects/tech-zone/role-contributor.md

 ### Spaces after list markers

 Standard markdown syntax requires one space after list character.
 Tech Zone implementation requires 2 spaces after list character.
-This should be correctly reported by Visual Studio Code if you have followed all instructions in configuration guide.
+This should be correctly reported by Visual Studio Code if you have followed all instructions in the configuration guide.

     - One Space - NOT correct
     -  Two spaces - correct